 Research has it that bacterial infections tend to live virtually in any type of environment, from extreme heat to intense cold.
 It has been found that there are trillions of strains of bacterial infections but few of them cause diseases in humans.

 There are examples of bacterial infections such as cholera, diphtheria, dysentery, typhoid, tuberculosis, typhus, bubonic plague, bacterial meningitis, otitis media, pneumonia, gastritis, eye infections, food poisoning, skin infections, sexually transmitted infections (STIs), urinary tract infections (UTIs), upper respiratory tract infection, sinusitis, etc.

 Antibiotic medications are effective against bacteria Doctors can indeed treat bacterial infections with antibiotics.

 This is because some strains, however, become resistant and can survive the treatment.
 Bacterial infections can be treated with antibiotics.

 Similar to bacteria, there are different fungal infections.
 They live both on and inside the body.
 When your fungi infections get overgrown into the body system through the mouth, your nose or a cut in your skin will get sick.

 Approximately, up to 5.1 million fungi species, the body usually has a population of good bacteria that help maintain the balance of microorganisms.

 This lines the intestines, mouth, vagina, and other parts of the body.
 There are examples of fungi infections such as candidiasis, valley fever, histoplasmosis, athlete’s foot, ringworm, eye infections, thrush, fungi nail infections, etc.

 Antibiotics can be effective if it is used for a long time.
 It is important to build your immune system, especially for those living with HIV or diabetes or receiving chemotherapy treatment.
-Fungal infections can be treated with antifungal medications.

 4. Parasitic infections